 The NSW Nature Conservation Council’s Bushfire Program is hosting it’s 12th Biennial Bushfire Conference, ‘Cool, Warm Hot: the burning questions’.

-The conference will bring together academics, agencies, practitioners and communities to explore how different fire intensities can influence ecosystems and communities in a changing climate.
+The conference will bring together academics, agencies, practitioners, Traditional Owners and communities to explore how different fire intensities can influence ecosystems and communities in a changing climate.

 Date: 19th and 20th of May, 2020 with a field day on the 21st

 Location: Teachers Federation Conference Center, 37 Reservoir Street, Surry Hills, Sydney